Marketing

 The unsubscribe link in every reminder email points at GET /api/v1/abandoned-cart/unsubscribe?token=....
 Hitting it adds the email to BuyerEmailPreference for the workspace; subsequent reminder attempts to the same address skip silently.

-Creating a campaign
+Creating a broadcast

 - Audience — pick a contact list or audience segment.